-The duties of the program director, in coordination with the program clinical coordinator, shall include but not be limited to:

-- a.
-Administering the EMT Training Program and ensuring adherence to State regulations and established SCEMSA policies. - b.
-Approving course content. - c.
-Approving all written examinations and the final skills examination. - d.
-Coordinating all clinical and field activities related to the course. - e.
-Approving the principal instructor(s) and teaching assistants. - f.
-Signing all course completion records - g.
-Assuring that all aspects of the EMT Training Program are in compliance with this chapter and other related laws.
+- ii.
+The duties of the program director, in coordination with the program clinical coordinator, shall include but not be limited to: - Administering the EMT Training Program and ensuring adherence to State regulations and established SCEMSA policies. - Approving course content. - Approving all written examinations and the final skills examination. - Coordinating all clinical and field activities related to the course. - Approving the principal instructor(s) and teaching assistants. - Signing all course completion records - Assuring that all aspects of the EMT Training Program are in compliance with this chapter and other related laws.

-2. Clinical Coordinator:
+b.
+Clinical Coordinator: